timmydoza/midi-stuff/README.md

 # midi

-Use chrome to connect this to a MIDI keyboard and do crazy things, like play an upside-down piano.
+Uses the [web MIDI api](https://www.w3.org/TR/webmidi/) (supported by Chrome) to connect to a MIDI keyboard and do crazy things, like play an upside-down piano.

 Clone the repo, then: